Softsysteme/cems_opensource/Studio/lib/jco/Readme.txt

 General
 -------

-This archive contains JCo 3.0.10.
+This archive contains JCo placeholder 3.0.10.

 Installation
 ------------

-Uncompress the archive into an arbitrary directory <sapjco-install-path>.
+To use the real sapjco3 download it and uncompress the archive into an arbitrary directory <sapjco-install-path>.

 Load <sapjco-install-path>/javadoc/intro.html into your browser and follow the description under the link Installation.